Physical Origin — Why Fibonacci?

 2. Formation-Epoch Freezing

-KAM theory explains why Fibonacci ratios are preferred β but not why they are realized so precisely (0.04-0.75% errors).
-The precision comes from the solar systemβs formation epoch.
+KAM theory explains why Fibonacci ratios are preferred — but not why the balance conditions are satisfied so precisely (99.9975% inclination, 99.8632% eccentricity, with base values).
+The precision comes from the solar system’s formation epoch.

 The three-phase mechanism